A new study shows that deaths from cirrhosis, a late stage of scarring in the liver, have been on the rise in the United States.

 Andrew Muir, a professor of medicine at the Duke University School of Medicine, makes a similar point about getting people into a health system that can help them.
 “There are a lot of things that can be done to help people with alcohol problems,” he says.
 But that requires recognizing a patient who has a problem.
 Younger people generally don’t seek out healthcare as often; they have fewer health issues, and tend to see doctors only for a specific problem.
 And when he presents his patients with any of the brochures produced by the National Institute on Alcohol Abuse and Alcoholism, he says, many are shocked to realize they have a problem.

-Muir suggests that while researchers have focused on hepatitis C and fatty liver disease, alcohol-related cirrhosis poses a more difficult challenge—in part because it’s preventable, but requires not just new treatments, but changing behaviours.
+Muir suggests that while researchers have focused on hepatitis C and fatty liver disease, alcohol-related cirrhosis poses a more difficult challenge—in part because it’s preventable, but requires not just new treatments, but changing behaviors.
 We need more public awareness about appropriate drinking, he says, and we need more and better understanding among front-line clinicians about the scope of the problem.
 Then come improved screening and more comprehensive treatment.
 “The good news is that if you help people stop drinking, their livers get better,” he says.
 “The key is finding them, identifying them, and helping them.”